thomasperi/yacssmin/README.md

 Simple, effective, and since no human being would ever actually write CSS like this, we don't need to worry about the three or four extra bytes we could have saved by deciding whether to replace it with a space or to strip it.

-## Other Features (and Non-Features)
+### Other Features (and Non-Features)

-Here's some other stuff it removes:
+Here's some other stuff YaCSSMin removes:

-* Empty blocks (and whatever rule the block applies to)
+* Empty blocks (and whatever rule or selector the block applies to)
 * Unnecessary semicolons

-Stuff it *doesn't* do yet:
+Things it *doesn't* do (yet?):

 * Shorten color names and hex codes
-*
+* Keep some comments intact, like @license and @preserve

-And stuff it will probably never do:
+And stuff it will *probably never* do:

+* Bring images inline as data urls
+* Concatenate CSS files
 * Remove units from zeroes

+Inlining images and concatenating stylesheets can be done separately using whatever mechanism you like.
+These are separate tasks from minifying, so there's no reason for YaCSSMin to do them.

-I'm reluctant to remove units from zeroes.
-Even though there is a finite number of places where units are necessary on zeroes (`calc()` expressions), there are also many places where units should never be used, such as `z-index`, `opacity`, and a lot of `flex` properties.
-Removing units from zeroes means accidentally fixing bad CSS that has units where they shouldn't be.
-Once you work in shorthand values, the list of places not to remove units from gets long and complicated.
+The reason YaCSSMin will never remove units from zeroes is that there's a high risk of accidentally fixing bad CSS that has units where they shouldn't be.
+Even though there is a finite number of places where units are *necessary* on zeroes (`calc()` expressions), there are also many places where units should *never* be used, such as `z-index`, `opacity`, and a lot of `flex` properties.
+Once you consider shorthand values, the logic for removing units only in the right contexts gets long and complicated.